wp-plugins/dmsguestbook/readme.txt

 * Manage the DMSGuestbook user entries. (e.g. name, message, url, ip adress)
 * Sidebar widget
 * Administrator can review posts before shown this
+* Create your own guestbook template (new in 1.10.0)

 Enjoy it :-)